 Importantly, tools differ significantly in their analytic capabilities, especially the quality of the algorithms used to assess project benefits, value projects, account for risk, and identify value-maximizing project portfolios.

 Links to tool suppliers are provided in the paper Project Portfolio Management Tools.
 Here is some quick tool-selection guidance.
-We also provide a free, downloadable Aid for Comparing and Evaluating PPM Tools.
+I also provide a free, downloadable Aid for Comparing and Evaluating PPM Tools.